 - Get outside and go for a walk on the Perkiomen Trail which has an entrance on campus!

 - For students in recovery, finding a social network and supportive peer group is critical.
 Check out the options available for students in recovery, and those with loved ones in recovery.
+Join us at the first Meet and Greet Dinner for students in or seeking recovery on Monday, September 20 from 6pm-730pm in the Bears Den

 - The Institute for Inclusion and Equity provides social gatherings and dialogues on a variety of critical topics and many student organizations are advised through this institute